andrejonasson/dynamic-coattention-network-plus/README.md

 ## Acknowledgements

-The project uses code from Stanford's CS224n to read and transform the original SQuAD dataset together with the GLoVe vectors to an appropriate format for model development.
+The project uses code from Stanford's CS224n to read and transform the original SQuAD dataset together with the GloVe vectors to an appropriate format for model development.
 These files or functions have been annotated with "CS224n" at the beginning.

 ## References